 - Brown Note: The music video for "Just" begins with a man lying down in the middle of the street and refusing to budge.
 As people gather, they ask him (all the dialogue being in subtitles, as they are drowned out by the music) why he's lying there, and after refusing over and over again, he finally caves in.
 The camera zooms in on his mouth as he's speaking, but with the subtitles suddenly removed, the audience has no idea what he's saying (it doesn't help that this is shot from a variety of angles to make this more difficult to comprehend).
 The final scene of the video is of all the people around him lying on the ground in the same posture, his words presumably having had the exact same effect on them as on him.

 - According to some lip-readers, the close-up has him repeating "God help me, I'll tell you," and it's implied that he's actually saying it during the shot of Radiohead looking out the window.

 - Cover Version: Peter Gabriel covered "Street Spirit (Fade Out)" on his 2010 Cover Album Scratch My Back.
 Radiohead, unfortunately, declined the opportunity to cover one of Gabriel's songs in turn for And I'll Scratch Yours; according to Gabriel, the band were originally planning on covering Gabriel's "Wallflower" for the album, but ultimately backed out because they disliked Gabriel's cover.

 - *Crack!* "Oh, My Back!": The narrator of "Bones" expresses his fear of this as he approaches old age.

-- Creator Backlash: Done in-universe with "My Iron Lung", which Radiohead wrote as a response towards the success of "Creep" and their resentment of it.
+- Creator Backlash: Done in-universe with "My Iron Lung", which Radiohead wrote as a response to the success of "Creep" and their resentment of it.
+Among other things, the song openly calls itself and its predecessor "a total waste of time."